mojotech/guestbook/README.md

 - `yarn run ios`

 Opens the app in the iOS Simulator if on a Mac and have XCode installed.
-Can specify the hardware by clicking the "Hardware" tab while running the simulator or by adding the hardware name as a flag, `yarn run ios simulator="<hardware>"`
+Can specify the hardware by clicking the "Hardware" tab while running the simulator or by adding the hardware name as a flag, `yarn run ios simulator="<hardware>"`.
+The hardware we are using for this project can be simulated using the command: `yarn ios --simulator "iPad Pro (12.9-inch) (2nd generation)"`

 - `yarn start`